Axway/docker-cft/compose/README.md

 #### Default XFBADM user

-To specify the login and password for an XFBADM user to create during the container creation, set variables USER_XFBADM_LOGIN and USER_XFBADM_PASSWORD as follow:
+To create an XFBADM user during the container creation, set variables USER_XFBADM_LOGIN and USER_XFBADM_PASSWORD as follow:
 - USER_XFBADM_LOGIN: A string that refers to the login.
 - USER_XFBADM_PASSWORD: A command that returns the password such as 'cat userpassword.txt', where the file, for example userpassword.txt, contains the password.